Material footprint per capita

 The material footprint (raw material consumption, RMC) indicates the total quantity of raw materials that are required in Switzerland or abroad to cover Swiss demand for goods and services.
 All materials that are consumed in the product life cycle are included in this indicator.
 The extraction, transport, use and disposal of material pollute the environment due to land use and emissions.
 A reduction of the material footprint is therefore important.

-Material efficiency, measured by dividing Switzerland’s gross domestic product and raw material consumption in tonnes, improved by 20% between 2000 and 2015: While the gross domestic product grew by approximately 29% in the same period, the total material footprint increased significantly less, i.e. by about 9%.
+Material efficiency, measured by dividing Switzerland’s gross domestic product and raw material consumption in tonnes, improved by 36% between 2000 and 2020: While the real gross domestic product grew by approximately 39% in the same period, the total material footprint increased significantly less, i.e. by about 7%.

 This indicator describes the raw material consumption caused by domestic final demand.
 Raw materials are also used abroad to produce, transport, use and dispose of goods and services consumed in Switzerland.
 The indicator includes both resource consumption that occurs abroad and the percentage of domestic extraction that is used to cover Swiss final demand.
 All materials extracted from nature, with the exception of water and air, are taken into account.